ReactPoland/create-redux-app/README.md

 **The feature set is intentionally limited**.
 It doesn’t support advanced features such as server rendering or CSS modules.
 Currently, it doesn’t support testing either.
 The tool is also **non-configurable** because it is hard to provide a cohesive experience and easy updates across a set of tools when the user can tweak anything.

-**You don’t have to use this.** Historically it has been easy to [gradually adopt](https://www.youtube.com/watch?v=BF58ZJ1ZQxY) React.
-However many people create new single-page React apps from scratch every day.
+**You don’t have to use this.** Historically it has been easy to [gradually adopt](https://www.youtube.com/watch?v=BF58ZJ1ZQxY) React Redux.
+However many people create new single-page React Redux apps from scratch every day.
 We’ve heard [loud](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4) and [clear](https://twitter.com/thomasfuchs/status/708675139253174273) that this process can be error-prone and tedious, especially if this is your first JavaScript build stack.
-This project is an attempt to figure out a good way to start developing React apps.
+This project is an attempt to figure out a good way to start developing React Redux apps.

 ### Converting to a Custom Setup